Air ioniser: Ions versus ozone

 At concentrations that do not exceed public health standards, ozone has been found to have little potential to remove indoor air contaminants.
 At high concentrations ozone can be toxic to air-borne bacteria, and may destroy or kill these sometimes infectious organisms.
-However, the required concentrations are sufficiently toxic to humans and animals that the US FDA declares that ozone has no place in medical treatment and has taken action against businesses that violate this regulation by offering therapeutic ozone generators or ozone therapy.
+However, the required concentrations are sufficiently toxic to humans and animals that the U.S. FDA declares that ozone has no place in medical treatment and has taken action against businesses that offer ozone generators or ozone therapy to consumers.
 Ozone is a highly toxic and extremely reactive gas.
 A higher daily average than 0.1 ppm (100 ppb, 0.2 mg/m3) is not recommended and can damage the lungs and olfactory bulb cells directly.

 Health effects

 A 2013 comprehensive review of 80 years of research into air ions and respiratory function outcomes found that there was no clear support for any beneficial role in respiratory function, nor evidence for significant detrimental effect.
 In conclusion, "exposure to negative or positive air ions does not appear to play an appreciable role in respiratory function."

 There is weak evidence that negative air ionization is associated with lower depression scores, particularly at the highest exposure level.
 No consistent influence of positive or negative air ionization on anxiety, mood, relaxation, sleep, and personal comfort measures was observed.